 To redeploy to Azure, right-click the myFirstAzureWebApp project in Solution Explorer and select Publish.

-In the publish page, select Publish.
+In the publish summary page, select Publish.

 When publishing completes, Visual Studio launches a browser to the URL of the web app.